tshegotsitsi/tshegotsitsi/README.md

 ### A Little Profile About Me.
-### *<div align="center">I'm a passionate software engineering student from Rustenburg, dedicated to honing my skills and knowledge in the field.
-With an unwavering commitment to excellence, my goal is to become one of the foremost software developers in Africa.
-Through continuous learning and hands-on experience, I strive to contribute innovative solutions and make a significant impact in the world of technology.
-Join me on this exciting journey as we shape the future through code! 🚀🌍</div>*
+### *<div align="center"> I'm a Software Engineer with a year of intensive training from Codespace Academy, where I've honed my skills in frontend development.
+I'm passionate about crafting seamless user experiences and bringing innovative ideas to life through code.
+Dive into my projects to see what I've been up to! 🚀🌍</div>*

 ### More About What I Wish to Archive.
 - 🔭 Currently, I'm immersing myself in various GitHub projects, tackling diverse challenges and sharpening my skills.
-My relentless pursuit of knowledge in software engineering fuels my desire to contribute to the African community, striving to enhance lives through the power of AI.
+My relentless pursuit of knowledge in software engineering fuels my desire to contribute to the tech community, striving to enhance lives through the power of AI.
 Join me as I embrace continuous learning, collaborate with fellow developers, and make a positive impact on society.
 Together, let's shape a brighter future through technology and create meaningful change. ✨🌍

 ### What I Have Learned So Far.
-- 🌱 I’m currently learning SCRACTH, HTML, CSS AND JavaScript
+- 🌱SCRACTH, HTML, CSS, JavaScript, React.jsx, SQL, AND NEXT.jsx